RubbaBoy/QilletniDocs/docs/quickstart/getting_started.md

 ## Introduction

 Qilletni simplifies the creation and manipulation of playlists and music data, allowing you to automate tasks, integrate with external libraries, and leverage a rich standard library.
 If you’d like a broader overview of Qilletni, see the [Home](../index.md) page for more details.

 ---

 ## Installation

-### Prerequisites
+### Start Database
-- **Java Runtime**: Ensure you have Java 22 (or higher) installed
-- **Spotify Account**: For Spotify integration, a Spotify account is required.
-Some features may require a premium account
-- **Docker or Postgres**: A database is required for caching music information

-**Start Database**

-The easiest way to start a caching databse is via docker, using a command such as:
+Qilletni leverages a database for caching music data for efficient lookups and conversions.
+The easiest way to start a caching database is via docker, using a command such as:

 ```bash
 docker run -d \